 Research

 Our research currently focuses on climate-health issues, vector borne disease modeling, geospatial models of intervention, and quantifying the social-ecological risk of viral emergence and vector borne disease exposure in a changing world.
 We work with the applied realm, aiming to align our model findings with real-world decision making frameworks and scales.
 We seek to inform vector control, surveillance, and guide and engage further research into these systems.
 We also work on ecology at the human-wildlife interface, particularly where it pertains to disease ecology, conservation biology, and wildlife management.
-We use methods from landscape ecology (GIS, remote sensing, spatial analyses), quantitative ecology, and epidemiology to analyze landscape change, health outcomes, and the impact of anthropogenic changes, including climate change. |
+We use methods from landscape ecology (GIS, remote sensing, spatial analyses), quantitative ecology, and epidemiology to analyze landscape change, health outcomes, and the impact of anthropogenic changes, including climate change.
+CHECK OUT OUR CLIMATE-DISEASE MAPPING AT THIS GREAT WEB PROJECT CREATED BY JULIA BELLOT UF '21 |

-Topics / ongoing projects
+Topics / Ongoing projects

 Vector ecology and social-ecological dynamics of VBDs